open-guides/og-aws/README.md

 ### Gotchas and Limitations

 * RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
-* ⏱ RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
+* ⏱RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
-* **🔸 **Verify what database features you need, as not everything you might want is available on RDS.
+* 🔸Verify what database features you need, as not everything you might want is available on RDS.
 For example, if you are using Postgres, check the list of [supported features and extensions](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#SQLServer.Concepts.General.FeatureSupport).
 If the features you need aren’t supported by RDS, you’ll have to deploy your database yourself.
-* **🔸 **If you prefer a MySQL-style database but are starting something new, don’t use MySQL on RDS.
+* 🔸If you prefer a MySQL-style database but are starting something new, don’t use MySQL on RDS.
 Use **Aurora** instead of RDS for increased availability.
 It’s the next-generation solution.

 ## DynamoDB